-Many of our MFA alumni have gone on to create literary journals.
-Here are three online journals:
+Many of our MFA alumni have gone on to create esteemed literary journals and reading series.
+Find more information and links here:

 433